doe300/cpplog/README.md

 - The macro **CPPLOG_NAMESPACE** determines the namespace, the logging framework is accessible in (defaults to *"log"*).
 **CPPLOG_NAMESPACE** can be chosen freely, as long as it remains a valid C++11 namespace name.
-- The logging interval in which the logs are actually written to the output can be configured with **CPPLOG_LOG_INTERVAL**.
-Any numerical value is accepted and a value of *x* results in writing logs every *x* ms (milliseconds).
-The default behavior is to output the logs every *100ms*.
 - Setting the global variable **LOGGER** in the framework's namespace (by default **log::LOGGER**) determines the logger to be used.
 Resetting **LOGGER** to the *nullptr* disables logging for the remainder of the program's life.
 This also shuts down the logging-thread, so no CPU time is wasted.
 By default, the **LOGGER** is set to **ConsoleLogger** (see section Extensions).
-- The macro **CPPLOG_NO_THREADS** can be set to disable dedicated logging-thread.
-This will cause all logging to occur in the calling threads.

 ## Extensions
 In the current version, CppLog comes with three built-in Loggers: